Defer offscreen images on mobile

 loading="eager"

-Before native support, developers relied on JavaScript to approximate this behavior.
-These methods are now considered technical debt.
+Before native support, developers relied on JavaScript for mobile image deferral.
+These methods are still widely used but should be considered as technical debt!

 The "Scroll Handler" Era (2010–2016)